kenmcmil/dslabs/labs/lab1-sharedobject/README.md

 - What determines the update order in this algorithm?
 - When is it safe to reply to an append request?
 - Does this algorithm have disadvantages from a user point of view?
-- Suppose the network is temporarily paritioned?
+- Suppose the network is temporarily partitioned?
 Can users still work?
 - What assumptions on the network are needed?
 Why?

 ## Part 2